lkmklsmn/SplicER/README.md

 # SplicER
  Analytic scheme for the analysis of Splicing Efficiency in RNA-seq data.
-This python tool will analyze RNA-seq reads overlapping a set of junctions and classify each reads as "clean" or "dirty".
+This python tool will analyze RNA-seq reads overlapping a set of junctions and classify each read as "clean" or "dirty" (see ASHG2015.Poster.final.pdf for more details).
 The user needs to provide a RNA-seq alignment file in BAM format and a file containing a set of junctions.

 Quick start:
 > python splicer.py --bamfile=alignment.bam --junctionfile=junction.txt --output=output.txt